remarshal-project/remarshal/README.md

 ## Known limitations

 * Remarshal currently only supports TOML 0.4.0.
-* Binary fields (i.e., from MessagePack, YAML, or CBOR) can't be converted to JSON or TOML with the Python 3 version of remarshal.
+* Binary fields (i.e., from CBOR, MessagePack, or YAML) can't be converted to JSON or TOML with the Python 3 version of remarshal.
 They can be converted between each other.
 With Python 2 binary fields are coerced to strings.
 This means that